Do you think you might have ADHD or Autism?

 • So how does this work?

-…If you have previously used ADHD stimulant medication, then we’ll need just need a single 45 minute appointment to understand where you’re up to with everything
+then we’ll just need a single 60 minute appointment to understand where you’re up to with everything & so I can assist you in troubleshooting any issues…

 • Your initial appointment

-We’ll need a 30 minute appointment to get started.
+We’ll need a 60 minute appointment to get started.
 I’ll get to know you, establish if you likely have ADHD & give you some forms to take home.
+We often might trial some non-stimulant medication if there are any issues that we uncover that might benefit from medication if you feel comfortable with the idea.

-While that might seem like a few appointments — I promise it won’t seem like much compared to having to see the psychiatrist that many times often over many months, or spending $1500 to $2500+ for formal psychometric testing.
+While that might seem like a few appointments and a bit of a process — I promise it won’t seem like much compared to having to see the psychiatrist that many times often over many months, or spending $1500 to $2500+ for formal psychometric testing.

 • So why shouldn’t I just get a quick referral to any psychiatrist?